2002 Sure for Men Rockingham 500: Background

 The Sure for Men Rockingham 500 was confirmed as part of CART's 2002 schedule in November 2001.
 It was the 15th of 19 scheduled races by CART, and was held on 14 September at the Rockingham Motor Speedway in Corby, Northamptonshire, England.
 It was the second consecutive year the race was held at Rockingham, and the only event of 2002 to be held in Europe.
 It was expected that the race would be attended by 52,000 people, the track's maximum capacity.
 The track is a four-turn 1.479 mi oval that has banking of up to 7.9 degrees.
+The ASCAR Racing Series held support races during the weekend.
 Before the race, Newman/Haas Racing driver Cristiano da Matta led the Drivers' Championship with 175 points, ahead of Bruno Junqueira in second, and Dario Franchitti in third.
 Patrick Carpentier was fourth on 101 points, and Christian Fittipaldi was a further three points behind in fifth.
 Toyota led the Manufacturers' Championship with 248 points, Honda were second on 214 points, and Ford Cosworth were in third on 178.

 Following the cancellation of the German 500 at EuroSpeedway Lausitz due to financial difficulties, it was announced that the race at Rockingham was going ahead as scheduled.
 David Grace, the track's chief executive, invited German CART fans to attend the Rockingham 500.
 Franchitti, considered by the media to be the pre-race favourite, said a victory at Rockingham would be the highlight of his season and that he wanted to entertain the spectators.
 Having finished second in the 2001 race, Kenny Bräck stated his belief he could continue his good run of results in Europe and wanted competitive racing.
 Da Matta said his team had made a large number of adjustments to his car's setup on ovals and hoped his vehicle would be better than it was in Motegi.
 He spoke of his belief the race was important and wanted to finish in the first three.
 Carpentier said although he was disappointed with his 2001 result at the track, he was convinced he could improve his performance.